LigateProject/Computer-Aided-Drug-Design-workflow-HyperQueue/README.md

-# Ligate Ligen/Gromacs AWH pipeline
+# Ligate Ligen/Gromacs CADD workflow
 This repository contains various utility functions for converting Ligen/Gromacs files and primarily it implements two pipelines:
 1) Conversion from Ligen data to Gromacs data (`ligconv`)